Planetical/CSE-1321L/README.md

-# school hey this is for school
+this is just for my programming and problem solving class so i can upload them and keep them here forever and ever